Vegan Longganisa: A Filipino Favorite Breakfast In Indian Spices

 This is my own version of vegan longganisa.
 Although this was still part of the experimental process, I am glad that it turned out really yummy.
 The first experiment, the binding flour was not proper (I used cornflour at that time) and some ingredients were missing.
 The second time, I used all-purpose flour.
 Turned out okay but the flour didn't blend well with the spices.
 It tasted all-purpose flour and I didn't like it.
 This is my third try and, man, it tastes like no other...not even the meat longganisa. :-) (I really prefer to call plant-based foods "the original" than being the "alternatives".

 Anyway, here's how to do it.

-- 2 inches ginger, sliced into smaller parts
+- 2 inches ginger, chopped into smaller parts or ground

-- 4-5 onions, medium size, chopped into 8 parts
+- 4-5 onions, medium, chopped into small pieces or pureed

-- 6 tomatoes, ripe, sliced into smaller parts
+- 4-5 tomatoes, ripe, sliced into smaller parts or pureed

 - 1 tsp. turmeric

 - 1/2 tsp mango powder, (optional, add more vinegar instead)